1. Not having clear agreements

 We have all been guilty of micromanaging.
 Meaning you pay too much attention to small details that ultimately don't contribute much to the final result.
 This term is often used to describe annoying managers who stand behind your desk every day to check if you're not watching YouTube videos.
 But in practice, we increasingly see people "micromanage" certain parts of their lives.

 Unfortunately, this is also reflected in project management.
 There are people who find it difficult to hand over tasks and therefore take everything upon themselves.
-This of course, never ends well and creates the risk that tasks are not completed properly or at all.
+This never ends well and creates the risk that tasks are not completed properly or at all.
 Therefore, make sure you divide tasks in such a way that everyone has about the same amount of work.
 Lastly, also take the individual skills of the person into account.

 Conclusion: The 6 project management pitfalls at the start of a new project